VysotskiVadim/VysotskiVadim.blog/_drafts/manual_testing_of_android_application_part_1_life_cycle.markdown

 </div>

 **Actual result:**
-App overrides inputted data by data from server.
+App overrides inputted data by data from the server.

-This scenario may seems complex and unlikely to happen, but on second thought it's common thing.
+This scenario may seem complex and unlikely to happen, but on second thought it's a common thing.
 Imaging: you're filling-up a huge form, and after a minute of hard work somebody calls you.
-When you answer a call phone switches apps, so there is a chance that system can kill the app.
+When you answer a call phone switches apps, so there is a chance that the system can kill the app.
 The chance is much higher if it's a video call.

 # Summary